Gilqamesh/Builder-Example/README.md

 # Builder‑Example

-This repository is a minimal workspace demonstrating how to consume **Builder** as a module‑oriented build orchestrator.
-It shows how modules live in a workspace, how artifacts are versioned, and how to build and run modules using simple scripts.
+This repository is a minimal workspace demonstrating how to consume **Builder** as a module‑oriented dependency resolved.
 For more details on Builder’s internals and API, see the [Builder](https://github.com/Gilqamesh/Builder) repository.

 ## Contents